Integralist/integralist.co.uk/content/posts/algorithms-in-python.md

 The time complexity of this algorithm will be, at worst, `O(V+E)` (as noted with Breath First Search, this means we could end up hitting every single node and edge in the data struture).

+> [!NOTE]
-> Note: this example uses a traditional tree data structure instead of a graph to represent the underlying data to be searched.
+> this example uses a traditional tree data structure instead of a graph to represent the underlying data to be searched.

 The algorithm can be broken down into the following pseudo-steps: